 |Amazon FSx for Windows File Server|

-These storage services store data in the form of buckets and objects.
+Both these Google Cloud and AWS storage services store data in the form of buckets and objects.
 These services treat the files stored in the system as atomic units.
 It means that you cannot overwrite a particular section of the file; you can only perform ‘create’ or ‘delete’ operations.
 Both these services support object versioning and lifecycle management.
 Another advantage of these services is that you can notify the other service when a file is uploaded or deleted.

 In terms of cost, both these services charge you for the amount of data stored every month by network egress for API requests made to the cloud storage based on the data storage region.
 These services give you the flexibility to store large amounts of data without worrying about the underlying infrastructure.

-Here are the summarized features of Google Cloud Platform (Regional and Multi-regional) vs Amazon Simple Storage Service (S3) services.
+Here are the summarized features of Google Cloud Platform (Regional and Multi-regional) vs. Amazon Simple Storage Service (S3) services.

 |Features||GCP Regional and Multi-regional||Amazon Simple Storage Service (S3) Services|

 Virtual machines (VM) are one of the key resources in cloud computing.
 VM uses internal memory to store the application data.
 You can use a storage service that is attached to a VM over a network or directly.
 In such cases, cloud service providers may offer you block storage.
 Google Cloud calls it a ‘Persistent Disk,’ and ‘AWS’ calls it an ‘Amazon Elastic Block Storage (EBS).

 You can use Persistent Disk to mount to a Compute Engine (GCP VMs) and Amazon EBS to mount to Amazon EC2 (AWS VMs).
 These block-storage services can scale up to 64 TB (for Persistent disk) and 16 TIB (for Amazon EBS).
 You can attach block storage to a VM in two different ways in both services: locally or over the network.